<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=118459&amp;fmt=gif">

 Jenn Walsh

 With a background in customer service and event planning, Jenn Walsh knows that each minute detail makes a big difference in having something be just right.
 She understands the importance of actively listening to her clients in order to comprehend their needs, and she takes personal responsibility in doing what is in their best interest.
-As an Account Representative for National Insurance Services, Jenn will be working with schools, cities, and counties in Pennsylvania, Connecticut, New Jersey, Maryland, Virginia, and Ohio.
+As an Account Representative, Jenn works with public sector organizations in Pennsylvania, Connecticut, New Jersey, Maryland, Virginia, and Ohio.
 She is a licensed insurance agent, specializing in life and disability insurance.